MatyAlfonso/time-tracking-dashboard/README.md

 ## English
 This is a project made for practicing purpouses.
 It's a challenge from Frontend Mentor.
 I decided to make the project with **ReactJS** and **SASS**.
-I made some minor changes in the UI design but overall it is almost the same that the given design.
+I made some minor changes in the UI design, but overall it is almost the same that the given design.

 ## Español
 Este es un proyecto hecho para practicar.
 Es un desafío de Frontend Mentor.